This post contains affiliate links. Please see our disclosure policy.

 - Now lightly beat the eggs and vanilla together and add that to the mashed bananas.
 Use your fork to lightly mix the eggs through.

-- In a small saucepan, melt the butter on a low heat and then add that the egg and banana mixture.
+- Melt the butter and then add that the egg and banana mixture.

-- Now add the sourdough starter to the egg mixture and mix throughly.
+- Now add the sourdough starter to the egg mixture and whisk throughly.

 - In a separate bowl, mix all dry ingredients together and ensure that everything is mixed thoroughly.